About this Notice

 Where we store and use your information

-We transfer, use and/or store your personal information outside of the European Economic Area (“EEA”) and/or the UK and the laws of some of these destination countries may not offer the same standard of protection for personal information as in the UK.
+We do not transfer, use and/or store your personal information outside of the European Economic Area (“EEA”) and/or the UK as the laws of some of these destination countries may not offer the same standard of protection for personal information as in the UK.

-We may update this in list from time to time and any changes will be communicated to you via an update to this privacy notice.
+We may update this situation from time to time and any changes will be communicated to you via an update to this privacy notice.

 Keeping your information